-Here’s another post, and some great old pictures, by our friend Leslie.
+Here’s another post with some great old pictures by our friend Leslie.
 Her last Canadian story for Roadstories was about Yorkton, Saskatchewan.
 This one takes place in Manitoba.
 Interesting Fact: According to Wikipedia, West Hawk is the deepest lake in Manitoba at 115 metres or 360 feet. – Glenn

 Editor’s note: The automobile in the above picture is a 1958 FORD.